Visit Delhi, India

 The park was originally a burial site for the Lodi dynasty, ruling from 1451 to 1525 — collapsing as the first Mughal emperor, Babur, captured Delhi in 1526.
 Their tombs are scattered between the neatly arranged flowerbeds and lawns.
 The tomb of Muhammad Shah, with its meticulous stone carvings and a multi-domed roof, is a particular highlight.

 Visit the Nizamuddin Basti Hope Project

 Guided by a member of the community, you can step into the backstreets of Delhi to see the project's work.
 Squeezing past local markets and tea stalls, you'll see residential Delhi from the inconspicuous local mosques and tiny meeting halls.
-Everyone is keen to show you their role in the project, from young nurses being trained in the health centre to women gaining independence by learning local crafts.
+Everyone is keen to show you their role in the project, from young nurses being trained in the health center to women gaining independence by learning local crafts.

 Sample Delhi's street food

-Delhi offers some of the finest restaurants in Asia, but local people still prefer to patronise Delhi's dazzling variety of street food.
+Delhi offers some of the finest restaurants in Asia, but local people still prefer to patronize Delhi's dazzling variety of street food.
 In the evening, the city's sprawling markets of Chandni Chowk and Chawri Bazaar fill with the smell of frying pastries and grilled meats.
 Battered metal hatches open up to reveal skilled preparations that have been passed through generations, rolling the perfect roti or folding the neatest samosa.

 On a guided tour you're talked through the huge variety of food on offer, sampling your way through specialities such as stuffed paranthas (Indian flatbread), aloo chaat (fried potatoes) and butter chicken.
-Finish with phiri, a creamy milk-and-rice-based dessert served in a clay pot, or a fruit flavoured kulfi, Indian ice cream.
+Finish with phiri, a creamy milk-and-rice-based dessert served in a clay pot, or a fruit flavored kulfi, Indian ice cream.

 Learn to cook Rajasthani specialities